 Beaune is in the Côte-d'Or wine region of Burgundy.
 It is believed that the area around Beaune has produced wine since 300 AD.
 The Catholic church took over winemaking in the Middle Ages, finding that Pinot Noir and Chardonnay flourished in the varied microclimates of Burgundy.
 But the tide has turned and today you'll find wineries and hotels in restored monasteries.

 The town of Beaune makes a fine hub from which to explore the Burgundy region.
+The town is accessible from the A6 motorway from Paris to the north, or from Lyon to the south.
+Beaune is 40 km south of the Dijon airport.

 - Hospice de Beaune - a system of charitable hospitals, the first called the Hôtel-Dieu, was born on 4 August 1443 after the Hundred Years War was ended.
 While "écorcheurs" still pillaged the countryside, most of the people of Beaune were poor.
 Nicolas Rolin, Chancellor of the Duke of Burgundy Philippe le Bon, and his wife Guigone de Salins reacted by deciding to create a hospital for the poor.
 You can see this history in the building details--on the outside the Hôtel-Dieu is decidedly plain, reflecting its somber mission and making the complex less attractive to thieves.
 But once inside, the colorful tile roof reflect the wealth of the inordinately generous ruling class.
 The Hôtel-Dieu is now a museum that makes a fascinating visit. [pictures below]